markhuot/markhuot.github.io/_posts/2017-06-14-a-noobs-into-to-react.md

 A whole lot of nothing, because my `Button` class doesn't actually do anything.
 It just sets up a reusable component that my application can use as it sees fit.
 So, not what I wanted, but this is still sort of success, right?
 I now have a format that I can write my HTML in that can be re-used and (more importantly) `require`-d later on in any number of projects.

-At this point, my Button is a stateless “component” (in React lingo).
+At this point, my Button is a stateless "component" (in React lingo).
 I need to make it do something but at this point I don't even know what that means.
-I guess “do something” means render my button out to a page.
+I guess "do something" means render my button out to a page.
 But in order to see all this in a browser I'll need to create a web server that can accept requests from a browser, compile and render React code, and then return a status code with that HTML.
 That's crazy talk for where I am.
 Right now I'll settle with just rendering out my `Button` to the console.

 ## Rendering

 React is, for the most part, a front-end framework.
 I'd certainly consider it a front-end oriented framework.
 Because of this leaning, the limited code I've written so far doesn't do much on the server (or in the terminal) so I'll need to add to it. `react-dom` handles this for me I think.
 Specifically, `react-dom/server` is the module that seems to take a react element and render it out to a string that can then be returned to a browser.
 I could add some `react-dom/server` code to `Button.js` but then I wouldn't have a stateless component any more.
 I'd have some hodgepodge mix of front-and-back-end code all mashed into `Button.js`.
 Instead, I'll do like my front-end self wants and make an `index.js` that will do the work for me.
-Within my index I'll want to load up my re-usable button and render it out to the “page” which, right now, is just the terminal.
+Within my index I'll want to load up my re-usable button and render it out to the "page" which, right now, is just the terminal.
 So, `index.js` needs some require statements up top to load everything in and then a call to the render function.

 ```javascript
 const React = require('react');